cyber4paleo/cyber4paleo.github.io/_resources/CommunityResourceList.md

 ### System for Earth Sample Registration (SESAR)

 * <b>Description:</b> SESAR, the System for Earth Sample Registration, is a web-based registry for samples and related sampling features.
 SESAR&rsquo;s objective is to promote sharing, linking, and integration of sample-based data through unambiguous identification of samples.
-SESAR is an Allocating Agent for the International Geo Sample Number (IGSN; see above), catalogs and preserves sample metadata profiles, and provides access to the sample catalog via the Global Sample Search.
-SESAR is operated by the Interdisciplinary Earth Data Alliance (see above).
+SESAR is an Allocating Agent for the International Geo Sample Number (IGSN, see above); catalogs and preserves sample metadata profiles; and provides access to the sample catalog via a Global Sample Search.
+SESAR is operated by the Interdisciplinary Earth Data Alliance (IEDA, see above).
 * <b>URL:</b> <a>http://www.geosamples.org/</a>
 * <b>Related Links:</b>